google/copybara/docs/reference.md

 --------- | -----------
 transformations|`sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation.</p>
 reversal|`sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation in reverse.</p>
-ignore_noop|`boolean`<br><p>In case a noop error happens in the group of transformations (Both forward and reverse), it will be ignored and rest of the transformations in the group will not be executed.
-In general this is a bad idea and prevents Copybara for detecting important transformation errors.</p>
+ignore_noop|`boolean`<br><p>In case a noop error happens in the group of transformations (Both forward and reverse), it will be ignored, but the rest of the transformations in the group will still be executed.
+If ignore_noop is not set, we will apply the closest parent's ignore_noop.</p>

 <a id="core.dynamic_transform" aria-hidden="true"></a>